 β Why is CPRA Important in Analytics?

 CPRA is crucial in analytics as it affects how companies collect and process personal data.
 Compliance with CPRA ensures that businesses respect consumer privacy, which can build trust and improve customer relationships.
 Failing to comply may result in legal repercussions and harm a companyβs reputation.
+Moreover, adhering to CPRA can enhance data accuracy and quality, as businesses are incentivized to collect only necessary data and maintain clear communication with consumers about their data usage.

 βοΈ How Does CPRA Work?